core-wg/senml-etch/draft-ietf-core-senml-etch.md

 Record, all SenML Records with the given name are matched (i.e., unlike with SenML Records, lack of time field in a Fetch Record does not imply time value zero).
-When time is given in the Fetch Record, only a SenML Record (if any) with equal time value and name is matched.
+When time is given in the Fetch Record, only a SenML Record (if any) with equal resolved time value and name is matched.

 The resolved form of records (Section 4.6 of {{RFC8428}}) is used when comparing the names and times of the Target and Fetch Records to